-- Additional expenditure of \$370,000 has been included for the travel demand management programme following confirmation of additional funding from Central Government (the project is 75% funded by Land Transport NZ). - Additional expenditure of \$585,000 has been included to support a proposal by Central Log Rail Ltd to provide for the movement of logs from Masterton to CentrePort by rail.
-This project is contingent on receiving 100% funding from Land Transport NZ.
+- An increase in expenditure of \$370,000 on the travel demand management programme following confirmation of additional funding from Central Government.
+The project is 75% funded by Land Transport New Zealand. - An additional \$585,000 of expenditure to support a proposal by Central Log Rail Ltd to provide for the movement of logs from Masterton to CentrePort by rail.
+This project is contingent on receiving 100% funding from Land Transport New Zealand.